-Kudzu Buq Update..again
+Kudzu Bug Update..again

-- We have now reached the end of the first migration of adult kudzu bugs into soybeans.
+We have now reached the end of the first migration of adult kudzu bugs into soybeans.
 Keep 1. in mind these adults resulted from eggs laid last August (2012).
 Adults can feed on the plants and cause stunting and/or yield loss.
-However, these insects are spent and will likely die off in the next few weeks. - 2.
-Some full-season beans are now "sweepable".
+However, these insects are spent and will likely die off in the next few weeks.

+2. Some full-season beans are now "sweepable".
 Use the sweep net whenever you can follow the one nymph per sweep threshold anytime your beans are near the reproductive stages.
-By the time nymphs are large enough to see stacked up and down the stem you have probably already lost some vield. - 3.
-For both visual samples and sweeping, you can check field edges to see if the bugs are present.
+By the time nymphs are large enough to see stacked up and down the stem you have probably already lost some Kudzu bug activity in soybeans across vield. all planting date/maturity groups 3.
+For both visual samples and

+- sweeping, you can check field edges to see if the bugs are present.
 However, the insect congregates much more heavily on the edges of fields and we do believe they colonize with each other due to a aggregation pheromone.
 You need to base all treatments decisions on field interiors. - 4.
 Keep in mind that there are two generations of kudzu bugs a year and that insecticides won't kill the eggs.